fifarafa/secure-notes/README.md

 # secure-notes
-+ Create your notes protected by password
++ Create your notes protected by password.
-+ Get your note only with valid password
++ Get your note only with valid password.
 + Notes are self-destructing.
 One-time read or selected period.
++ Easy to remember and share URLs.

 ## High level architecture